 How can I manage my child’s food allergy confidently?

-The 2 most important parts of managing food allergies with confidence are prevention and being prepared for emergencies.
+The two most important parts of managing food allergies with confidence are prevention and being prepared for emergencies.

 - Avoid your child’s food allergen.
 You can do this by reading labels every time you buy food, even if you buy the same product again.
 Companies can change their ingredients, food preparation or cooking methods at any time without warning.